stephenfrench9/trace/README.md

 ## Bugfinder in Action

-To see Bugfinder in action, visit my blog at https://medium.com/debugging-distributed-applications/debugging-distributed-applications-b6856122727e.
+To see Bugfinder in action, visit my [blog](https://medium.com/debugging-distributed-applications/debugging-distributed-applications-b6856122727e).

 This code base is not meant to be run by the general public, because access to my dockerhub account is required.
 If you want to build and run this app, it is possible but will take some work.
 The instructions are below.

-## BugFinder

-Here is the bugfinder frontend:

-db, android, ios, etc. all refer to microservices running on the cluster.
-These particular microservices

 ## Directories